Capitão Guimarães

 Ailton Guimarães Jorge (Rio de Janeiro, 24 November 1941), better known as Capitão Guimarães, is an illegal lottery operator (bicheiro) and the patron of samba school Unidos de Vila Isabel.
-He has been the president of the Independent League of Samba Schools of Rio de Janeiro (LIESA) from 1987–1993 and 2001-2007.
+He has been the president of the Independent League of Samba Schools of Rio de Janeiro (LIESA) from 1987 to 1993 and 2001–2007.
 An armed forces officer during the period of the military dictatorship, he is accused of participating in torture proceedings against political prisoners.
 After leaving the Army, he became a banker of the Jogo do Bicho.

 Army captain

 Capitão Guimarães is a former army captain attached to the DOI-CODI involved in torture during the military dictatorship of Brazil (1964–1985).
 He operated out of Section II (Intelligence) of the Army Police in Rio's Vila Militar, a unit that, like all of the dictatorship's torture squads, received substantial rewards for capturing or killing left-wing militants.

 He also got involved in contraband activities.
 The scheme was discovered and Guimarães and his gang were arrested.
 During their trial the gang members claimed the confessions had been extorted from them.
 Most of them said that after being beaten they had signed the confessions without reading them.
 In May 1979, the 21 accused were found innocent.
 In appeal the case was thrown out, ironically on the grounds of torture.
 But Guimarães’ military career had been compromised and he resigned from the Army.